"In my defense, only three hours on Instagram": Designing Toward Digital Self-Awareness and Wellbeing: Study Design and Methods

 \subsubsection{Phase 2: Digital Activity Logging}

 We asked participants to use \ws{} for 14 days, starting the day after their entry interview.
 We instructed them to log their SoD estimation, EoD estimation, and actual reports each morning for 14 consecutive days.
 On the first day, participants began by making a SoD estimation of their expected smartphone usage for that day.
+The estimations were based on the default ``App Categories'' available on Android and iOS devices to minimize participants' cognitive load in engaging with \ws{}.
+We included five categories that were most likely to be used and also were consistently named across platforms: Social, Productivity \& Finance, Shopping \& Food, Entertainment, and Creativity.
+We included an ``Other'' category to capture miscellaneous usage.
 From the second day onward, the routine expanded to include their estimation of the accuracy of their previous day’s predictions (through their EoD estimation), followed by the recording of actual usage values transcribed from a screenshot of their phone’s usage summary.
 Once this information was submitted, \ws{} generated a visualization that displayed side-by-side comparisons of the SoD estimation, EoD estimation, and actual usage across multiple app categories.
 Building on this visualization, participants then completed a short survey and wrote a brief reflection on their usage patterns of the previous day, before concluding the cycle by making a new SoD estimation for the current day.
-This daily process was repeated for the duration of the study, creating an iterative loop of SoD and EoD estimations, and comparison that juxtaposed participants’ estimations with their own device use.
+This daily process was repeated for the duration of the study, creating an iterative loop of SoD and EoD estimations, and comparison that juxtaposed participants' estimations with their own device use.

-To support consistency, we sent a reminder at 8AM and, if necessary, a follow-up reminder at 10AM in their local time zone.
+To support consistency, we sent a reminder at 8AM and, if necessary, a follow-up reminder at 10AM in participants' local time zone.
 We chose this once-daily interaction schedule to accommodate variability in participants' natural sleep and usage routines while ensuring that EoD estimations captured the entirety of the previous day.
-We used the screenshots to verify manually entered actual reports.
+We used the screenshots to verify the manually entered actual reports.
 We strongly encouraged participants to log their data every day for 14 consecutive days.
-However, only 9 participants completed their data logging in that time frame.
-Several (10) participants missed some days in between, with an average completion time of $16.2 \pm 1.23$ days.
-Some (6) participants did not complete 14 days of data logging, ending with an average of $5.33 \pm 2.73$ days of using \ws{}.
+Out of the 25 participants who enrolled in the study, 20 participants completed 14 days of data logging and participated in the exit interview and survey (see \autoref{table:demographics}).
+Among these 20 participants, 9 completed this consecutively over 14 days, while the remaining 11 completed the study within $16.2 \pm 1.23$ days of participation.